JetBrains/teamcity-documentation/topics/server-health.md

 Large [Build Logs](build-log.md) (more than 200 MB by default) can reduce the server performance as they could be too heavy to parse and are hard to view in the browser.

-The build script can be tuned to print less output if this inspection fails frequently for some Build Configuration.
+The build script can be tuned to print less output if this inspection fails frequently for some build configuration.

 #### Inefficient Artifacts Publishing